mattsears/aerial/README.md

 Aerial
 ====

-Aerial is a simple, blogish, semi-static web application written in Sinatra.
+Aerial is a simple, blogish, web application written in Sinatra.
 Designed for developers, there is no admin interface and no SQL database.
 Articles are written in your favorite text editor and versioned with Git.
-Comments are also stored as plain-text files and pushed to the remote repository when created.
-It uses Grit (http://github.com/mojombo/grit) to interface with local and remote Git repositories.
+Comments are handled by Disqus (http://disqus.com).
+It uses Grit (http://github.com/mojombo/grit) to interface with local Git repositories.

+Aerial also comes with a static site generator.
+Why, you ask?
+Well, static pages offer a lot of benefits: First, static pages load lightning fast.
+It also allows web browsers to cache files much more efficiently due to Last-Modified headers and such.

+Aerial can now run on Heroku!
+Initially, Aerial didn't work on Heroku since the .git directory is completely obliterated on each deployment.
+With static pages and little help from a couple Rack middleware plugins, getting Aerial on Heroku is a snap.

-Aerial was designed for small personal blogs and simple semi-static websites such as marketing sites.
+Aerial was designed for small personal blogs and simple static websites such as marketing sites.
 The main goals are to provide a no-fuss alternative with a basic set features.